-Today we’ll be facing some of the toughest interview questions most soon-to-be and recent graduates struggle answering.
+Today, we’ll be facing some of the toughest interview questions most soon-to-be and recent graduates struggle to answer.
 Lucky for us, our HR Specialist, Mónica Senín, has taken some of her precious time to provide us with out-of-the-box responses to these 7 questions!
 Settle in for some Q&A!

 We all know how the interview stage is one of the most difficult steps of the application process.
 Just the idea of being interrogated by a recruiter, either face-to-face or online, while having to give out amazing answers can definitely be overwhelming.
 This being said, it’s vital to properly prepare for what's ahead of you.
 Being ready for curveballs before they’re thrown at you means your responses are miles better than they might be if you think of an answer on the spot.